History of the Dominican Republic: Arrival of the Spanish

 In 1493, Columbus came back to the island on his second voyage and founded the first Spanish colony in the New World, the city of La Isabela.
 Isabela nearly failed because of hunger and disease.
 In 1496, Santo Domingo was built and became the new capital, and remains the oldest continuously inhabited European city in the Americas.

 An estimated 400,000 Tainos living on the island were soon enslaved to work in gold mines.
-By 1508, their numbers had decreased to around 60,000 because of forced labor, hunger, disease, and mass killings.
+By 1508, their numbers had decreased to around 60,000 because of forced labor, hunger, disease, and the Taíno genocide.
 By 1535, only a few dozen were still alive.

 During this period, the colony's Spanish leadership changed several times.
 When Columbus departed on another exploration, Francisco de Bobadilla became governor.
 Settlers' allegations of mismanagement by Columbus helped create a tumultuous political situation.
 In 1502, Nicolás de Ovando replaced de Bobadilla as governor, with an ambitious plan to expand Spanish influence in the region.
 It was he who dealt most brutally with the Taíno people.
 The Taino population declined by up to 95% in the century after the Spanish arrival, from a pre contact population of tens of thousands to 8,000,000.
 Many authors have described the treatment of the Taino in Hispaniola under the Spanish Empire as genocide.

-The conquistador-turned-priest Bartolomé de las Casas wrote an eyewitness history of the Spanish incursion into the island of Hispaniola that reported the conquistadors' almost feral misconduct:

 One rebel, however, successfully fought back.
 Enriquillo led a group who fled to the mountains and attacked the Spanish repeatedly for fourteen years.
 The Spanish ultimately offered him a peace treaty and gave Enriquillo and his followers their own town in 1534.
-The town lasted only a few years.
-Rebellious slaves burned it to the ground and killed all who stayed behind.